 Each month in a healthy ovary, an immature egg begins to develop and is released from the ovary when mature.
 In PCOS, an imbalance of certain hormones disrupts this ovulation process.

 As a result, an egg begins to develop but does not fully mature and therefore is not released.
 Instead, the follicle in which the immature egg is contained becomes a fluid-filled cyst.
 Each cyst is usually between two to six millimetres in diameter and, over time, multiple cysts can cover the ovary.
 As a result, polycystic ovaries can become enlarged.

 The cause of PCOS is not fully understood.
-The condition has a tendency to run in families and a gene influencing the development of the condition has been identified.
-It is though that the following factors also influence its development:
+The condition tends to run in families and a gene influencing the development of the condition has been identified.
+It is thought that the following factors also influence its development:

-- Excessive levels of male hormones being made in the ovaries
+- Excessive levels of male hormones (androgens) being made in the ovaries

 There is no test to definitively diagnose PCOS.
 Diagnosis will involve taking a full medical history and making an assessment of symptoms.
-Other tests used to diagnose the condition may include:
+Tests used to help diagnose the condition may include:

 - A pelvic examination in order to determine if the ovaries are enlarged

 - Blood tests to assess hormone, glucose and cholesterol levels

 - An ultrasound scan of the ovaries.